 In addition to the emotional and quality-of-life injuries that medical malpractice can cause, it can often be very expensive for victims and their families.
 A severe medical injury can put a breadwinner out of work, require multiple surgeries, and even necessitate years of physical therapy.
 Permanent disabilities or disfigurement also affect the victim’s future, which is particularly appalling when the victim is a baby or young child.
 When medical professionals commit malpractice, the patients who trusted them end up dead, permanently disabled or living with a significantly reduced quality of life.
 Careless doctors can and should be held responsible for their actions in court.
 Victims may be able to recover money to cover past and future medical needs; lost jobs or missed work; compensation for a permanent disability or disfigurement; and other costs caused by medical negligence in South Carolina.

-Medical malpractice is a politically charged issue, which has led to an extremely complex set of South Carolina laws governing malpractice lawsuits.
-If you or someone you care about has been injured by the carelessness of a medical professional, you should speak with an experienced South Carolina medical malpractice attorney like the ones at the Louthian Law Firm as soon as possible.
+Medical malpractice is a politically charged issue, which has led to an extremely complex set of laws governing malpractice lawsuits.
+If you or someone you care about has been injured by the carelessness of a medical professional, you should speak with an experienced medical malpractice attorney like the ones at the Louthian Law Firm as soon as possible.

 Our attorneys can help you evaluate your case; protect your legal right to the courts; stand by your side throughout the legal process; and get you the best possible results.
-For a free consultation, call the Columbia, SC Medical Malpractice Lawyers at Louthian Law Firm today toll free at (803) 454-1200.
+For a free consultation, call our Columbia, South Carolina Medical Malpractice Lawyers today toll free at (803) 454-1200.
 You can also fill out our confidential online case evaluation form.